espinhogr/espinhogr.github.io/_posts/2015-11-17-scalaz-streams.md

         else {

           // This makes a call to the DB via Slick and gets only the
-          // records where your stream arrived.
+          // records you didn't read yet.
           val queryFuture: Future[Seq[MyRecord]] =
             db.run(query.drop(offset).take(PAGE_SIZE).result)